Travel Advisors: Cuba FAQ

 Land travel provides a much better experience in Cuba, allowing clients to be fully immersed in the amazing Cuban culture.

 Cruise travelers are limited to 1-2 days in Havana (often with long waits to disembark).
 We recommend 3-4 days in Havana.
-Cruise travel does not allow for proper excursions to two of our favorite cities in Cuba: Vinales and Trinidad.
-Experiences for cruise travelers are very touristic at this time.
+Cruise travel does not allow for proper excursions to two of our favorite cities in Cuba: Viñales and Trinidad.
+Experiences for cruise travelers generally offer less immersion.
 We hear cruise travelers regret not seeing more of Cuba.

 What are accommodation options in Cuba?